Currently Enrolling Trials

-Vivelle-Dot is a smaller, revised version of the original Vivelle transdermal product, which was approved in 2000.
+Vivelle-Dot is an estrogen replacement therapy.
+Vivelle-Dot is a smaller, revised version of the original Vivelle transdermal product.
 Vivelle-Dot is designed to deliver estradiol, the primary estrogen produced by the ovaries, via a small patch that is applied twice weekly.
 The product utilizes Noven's DOT Matrix transdermal drug delivery technology to effectively deliver the drug through the small patch surface area.
 DOT Matrix patches use ratios of silicone, acrylic and drug to regulate the rate of delivery through the skin and into the bloodstream.

 Note: Vivelle-Dot was shown to be bioequivalent to Vivelle, the original formulation.

 The effectiveness of Vivelle for the prevention of post-menopausal osteoporosis was evaluated in a two-year, double-blind, randomized, placebo-controlled, parallel-group study.
 The trial included a total of 261 hysterectomized (161) and non-hysterectomized (100), surgically or naturally menopausal women with no evidence of osteoporosis.
 One hundred ninety-four of the subjects were randomized to receive one of four doses of Vivelle (0.1000, 0.0500, 0.0375 or 0.0250 mg/day), and 67 subjects were randomized to receive a placebo.
 Over two years, the study systems were applied to the buttock or the abdomen twice a week.